-An interactive rotate operation can be initiated by pressing "r" in the image and then dragging the mouse horizontally left or right to set the angle.
+An interactive rotate operation can be initiated by pressing Space follwed by "r" in the image and then dragging the mouse horizontally left or right to set the angle.
 Press "R" (Shift+R) to restore the angle to 0 (unrotated).